safari12/chess-game/README.md

 ## Components

-- ChessGame - Manages the state of the game
+- ChessGame - Manages the state of the game and uses `chess.js` library to calculate the moves and board
-- Board - Represents the chessboard and uses `Chessboard.jsx` to render the board and pieces
+- Board - Represents the chessboard and uses `Chessboard.jsx` library to render the board and pieces
 - BoardStatus - Shows the status of the chessboard when check, draw, stalemate, or checkmate
 - MoveHistory - Shows the history of moves that the players made
 - PlayerTurn - Shows whose turn it is to move